 When it comes to English, mastering the fundamentals of grammar and its correct usage is essential for your child to do well in the subject.
-However, despite many years of learning the language and going through numerous practice assessments, some students may still find themselves making errors that could have been avoided and thus saving them a few extra points.
+However, despite many years of learning the language and going through numerous practice assessments, some students may still find themselves making errors that could have been avoided – saving them a few extra points.

 1. Everyday vs Every Day